kissgyorgy/my-stars/README.md

 - [hastinbe/i3-volume](https://github.com/hastinbe/i3-volume) - Volume control and volume notifications
 - [OpenVPN/easy-rsa](https://github.com/OpenVPN/easy-rsa) - easy-rsa - Simple shell based CA utility
 - [pch/welder](https://github.com/pch/welder) - 👨‍🏭Set up your Linux server with plain shell scripts
-- [kathamer/DebianKindle](https://github.com/kathamer/DebianKindle) - Scripts to install Debian on your Kindle
 - [StreisandEffect/streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install) - OpenVPN road warrior installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS and Fedora
 - [robbintt/popup-openvpn](https://github.com/robbintt/popup-openvpn) - Make a self hosted OpenVPN server in 15 minutes